razvanjega/QA-Team-Leader-Project-GOIT/README.md

 Welcome to the README file!

-In this document, I will provide an overview of my experiences and responsibilities during this project.
+In this document, I will provide an overview of my experience and responsibilities as a Team Leader during this project.

 ## Overview